Houston

 To deepen our understanding, we reviewed sites from symphonies like New York and Berlin and found shared UX gaps: cluttered layouts, limited interactivity, and static content.
 We also drew inspiration from immersive platforms like TeamLab and Art Club, where personalized mobile features and social sharing made for richer experiences.

-Key Findings
+Key Insights

-• They desired more social and expressive spaces.
+• Desired social and expressive experiences

-• They expected a mobile-first, modern design.
+• Expected a mobile-first, modern design

 Persona & Problem.